-Network / asset owner The owner and maintainer of network assets Network operator Operates a network on behalf of the network owner - there are current several network operators in the NWIS Non-credible contingency event An event affecting the power system that is not a credible contingency event, for example simultaneous disruptive events such as:(i) multiple generating unit failures; or(ii) double circuit transmission line failure (such as may be caused by tower collapse) NWIS North West Interconnected System NWIS Interconnected Network Comprising the NWIS Coastal networks, and the Rio Tinto inland network NWIS Rules Proposed replacement for the current versions of the Technical Rules applied by Horizon Power and others (in various forms.
-Will incorporate procedures and obligations relevant to the proposed Light Handed Access Regulations and the introduction of an ISO Participants The collective of NWIS network owners and users Reserve capacity Installed generation capacity required to meet the maximum load on the system plus a margin to account for generation failures and variations in load forecasts Spinning reserve The online reserve of electrical generation required to respond to credible contingencies on the system Secure operation For any credible contingency event the power system remains stable (in synchronism, damping of power system oscillations is adequate, and voltage stability criteria are satisfied) and the frequency, voltage magnitudes, current flows, and fault levels are within defined limits Network service provider An electricity network owner SWIS South West Interconnected System Technical Rules The standards, procedures and planning criteria governing the construction and operation of an electricity network, and the performance and technical specifications for User equipment connected to the network.
-There are various versions of the Technical Rules in the NWIS and there are Western Power Technical Rules applicable to the SWIS Users Users of the NWIS that use services provided by Network Owners, including generators, retailers and large consumers WEM The wholesale energy market that exists in the South West of Western Australia WEM Rules These market rules detail the roles and functions of the AEMO, System Management and other governance bodies, and guide the operation of the market
+NEM The National Electricity Market Network / asset owner The owner and maintainer of network assets Network operator Operates a network on behalf of the network owner - there are currently several network operators in the NWIS Non-credible contingency event An event affecting the power system that is not a credible contingency event, for example simultaneous disruptive events such as: (i) multiple generating unit failures; or (ii) double circuit transmission line failure (such as may be caused by tower collapse) NWIS North West Interconnected System NWIS Interconnected Network Comprising the NWIS Coastal networks, and the Rio Tinto inland network NWIS Rules Proposed replacement for the current versions of the Technical Rules applied by Horizon Power and others (in various forms).
+Will incorporate procedures and obligations relevant to the proposed Light Handed Access Regulations and the introduction of an ISO Participants The collective of NWIS network owners and users Reserve capacity Installed generation capacity required to meet the maximum load on the system plus a margin to account for generation failures and variations in load forecasts Spinning reserve The online reserve of electrical generation required to respond to credible contingencies on the system Secure operation For any credible contingency event the power system remains stable (synchronised, damping of power system oscillations is adequate, and voltage stability criteria are satisfied) and the frequency, voltage magnitudes, current flows, and fault levels are within defined limits Network service provider The operator of an electricity network.
+This may or may not be the same entity as the network owner.
+SWIS South West Interconnected System Technical Rules The standards, procedures and planning criteria governing the construction and operation of an electricity network, and the performance and technical specifications for User equipment connected to the network.
+There are various versions of the Technical Rules in the NWIS and there are Western Power Technical Rules applicable to the SWIS Users Users of the NWIS that use services provided by Network Owners, including generators, retailers and large consumers WEM The wholesale energy market that exists in the South West Interconnected System WEM Rules These market rules detail the roles and functions of the AEMO, System Management and other governance bodies, and guide the operation wholesale electricity market in the SWIS

-Executive Summary
+Executive summary